Steven Tepper

+Steven J. Tepper (born July 16, 1967) is an American sociologist and the president of Hamilton College since July 1, 2024.
+Tepper was previously the deputy director of the Princeton University Center for Arts and Cultural Policy Studies, associate director of the Curb Center for Art, Enterprise and Public Policy at Vanderbilt University, and dean and director of the Herberger Institute for Design and the Arts at Arizona State University.

 Education

 Tepper holds a bachelor's degree from the University of North Carolina at Chapel Hill (1989), where he served as senior class president.
 He also holds a masters in public policy from Harvard University’s Kennedy School of Government (1996) and a PhD in sociology from Princeton University (2001).

 Career

-After graduating from the University of North Carolina at Chapel Hill, Chancellor Paul Hardin appointed Tepper in 1990 to serve as the executive director of the University’s Bicentennial Observance (1993-1994); an 8-month celebration of the nation’s first public university to open its doors.
+After Tepper graduated from the University of North Carolina at Chapel Hill, Chancellor Paul Hardin appointed him in 1990 to serve as the executive director of the University’s Bicentennial Observance (1993-1994); an 8-month celebration of the nation’s first public university to open its doors.
 The Observance featured more than 120 events across the state of North Carolina, including a kick off event at UNC’s Kenan Stadium featuring a keynote address by President Bill Clinton (October 12, 1993).

 While pursuing his PhD at Princeton University, Steven Tepper helped launch the Center for Arts and Cultural Policy Studies, serving as associate and then deputy director from 1998 to 2004. and working directly with Center faculty directors Paul DiMaggio and Stan Katz.
 The Princeton University Center was one of the first cultural policy centers at a US university and the first embedded in a policy school.

 In 2004, Tepper joined former National Endowment for the Arts Chairman Bill Ivey at Vanderbilt University to launch another national policy center focused on arts and culture – The Curb Center for Art, Enterprise and Public Policy.
 While at Vanderbilt University, Tepper served as associate director of the Curb Center, assistant and associate professor of sociology, and co-chair, with Mel Zeigler, of the Vanderbilt Creative Campus Taskforce.
 He also served as lead facilitator for Leadership Music in Nashville, TN from 2012-2014, a leadership and professional development program for music executives and artists.
 Tepper launched the Strategic National Alumni Project (SNAAP) with initial support from the Surdna Foundation, serving as SNAAP’s first research director from 2006 to 2018.
 SNAAP is the largest survey ever conducted of arts and design graduates, with more than 200,000 survey respondents to date.
 Tepper's work on creative graduates has challenged the "starving artist" myth and has been covered widely.